• Skip to primary navigation

 Note:

-For more correct result use real charge/discharge time of capacitor.
+This formula gives rough estimated frequency and for more correct result use real charge/discharge time of capacitor.

-To design good cable tracer pick resistor and capacitor values that give right frequency.
+Also, to design good cable tracer pick resistor and capacitor values that give right frequency, which will help signal go well through cable depending on our need.

 How to Build Cable Tracer Transmitter Circuit: